 Instructions

-- Preheat grill to medium-high.
+- Preheat grill to medium-high (400°-450° F).
 Once hot, clean the grates really well.
 Then generously oil the grill grates using a long tongs and a folded paper towel soaked with vegetable oil.
 Close the grill and let it heat back up again.

-- Arrange grilled romaine and tomatoes on a large rimmed pan or serving platter, overlapping as needed.
-Sprinkle with grilled corn kernels and bacon pieces.
-Finish with additional kosher salt and freshly ground black pepper, to taste.
-Serve with homemade buttermilk ranch dressing.
+- To serve, arrange grilled romaine and tomatoes on a large serving platter or rimmed pan, overlapping as needed.
+Sprinkle corn kernels and bacon pieces over the top.
+Finish with a sprinkle of salt and pepper.
+Serve with buttermilk ranch dressing.

 Nutrition Information: